audiofilter/fasst/README.markdown

 # Write your own script {#write-your-own-script}
 As a prerequisite, you need to be familiar with the FASST source model.
 If not, you can refer to [this paper](http://hal.inria.fr/hal-00626962/) where it is fully described.

-\note You have to be aware that some features that are present in the MATLAB version of FASST are still not implemented, here is a quick list:
+You have to be aware that some features that are present in the MATLAB version of FASST are still not implemented, here is a quick list:
 * ERB transform
 * GMM and HMM spectral models
 * Partially-adaptative spectral parameters